SalomePlatform/yacs/doc/cppsalome.rst

 Introduction
 ----------------
-To go further with the integration of our module, we will add a graphic interface (developed in Qt) that is integrated into the Salome application interface (IAPP).
-We will not describe operation of the Salome IAPP herein, but in summary, the IAPP manages an event loop (mouse click, keyboard, etc.) and after processing these events redirects them towards the active module (the principle is that **a single** module is active at a given moment.
+To go further with the integration of our module, we will add a graphic interface (developed in Qt) that is integrated into the SALOME application interface (IAPP).
+We will not describe operation of the SALOME IAPP herein, but in summary, the IAPP manages an event loop (mouse click, keyboard, etc.) and after processing these events redirects them towards the active module (the principle is that **a single** module is active at a given moment.
 When a module is activated, its Graphic User Interface is dynamically loaded).